Wild Ginger Field Services

 Nicola McGoff, Director & Aquatic Ecologist

 Nicola is the primary project manager for Wild Ginger Field Services.
 She advises clients on the specific requirements of their projects, directs the field services, and finalizes the written products.
 Her general aim with any project it to understand what the client wants from the site and what the site naturally wants to be itself.
 Finding synchrony between these two parties allows for balanced and sustainable site development.
 Nicola has a diverse background in plant ecology from Shenandoah National Park; wetland and riparian science from The Nature Conservancy; stormwater infrastructure and native plants from Thomas Jefferson Soil and Water Conservation District; and landscape design, land use management, and invasive species management from her time running Wild Ginger Field Services.
-She is a certified Urban Nutrient Management Planner, a Professional Wetland Scientist, and a Licenced Pesticide Applicator.
-She has obtained Chesapeake Bay Landscape Professional (CBLP) Certification, both level 1 and level 2.
+She is a Professional Wetland Scientist and has obtained Chesapeake Bay Landscape Professional (CBLP) Certification, both level 1 and level 2.
 She received a MSC from the University of Virginia Department of Environmental Sciences for her work investigating salt marsh ecosystems on Virginia’s Eastern Shore.

 Heather Eggleston, Field Services Specialist